yashrajbharti/auto-generate-captions-video/README.md

 #### Use case 2

 Educational platforms can provide multi-language captions through the browser’s built-in UI, reducing the need for manual transcription efforts.

+### Use case 3

+Users in such environments (the metro, train, or library), can rely on auto-generated captions without need for additional hardware or software.

 ## Detailed design discussion